web-platform-tests/wpt/docs/writing-tests/general-guidelines.md

 so causes failures in the latest stable release of [Apple Safari][apple-safari], [Google Chrome][google-chrome], or [Mozilla Firefox][mozilla-firefox].
-They should, therefore, not rely on any features aside from the one under test unless they are supported in all four browsers.
+They should, therefore, not rely on any features aside from the one under test unless they are supported in all three browsers.

 Existing tests can be used as a guide to identify acceptable features.
 For language features that are not used in existing tests, community-maintained